Term of Award

 INDEX WORDS: 1,2,3-Triazole, Chemosensor, Copper (II), Fluoride

 Govan, Richard D., "Approaches Toward Novel 1,2,3-Triazole Sensors for the Detection of Anions and Heavy Metal Cations" (2017).
-Electronic Theses & Dissertations.
+Electronic Theses and Dissertations.
 1604.

 Research Data and Supplementary Material